odoo/documentation/content/applications/sales/sales/amazon_connector/features.rst

   delivery).
 - Notify Amazon of a shipping confirmed on Odoo (FBM) in order to get paid.

+- Synchronize (Odoo to Amazon) all available quantities of your products (FBM).

 - Support multiple seller accounts.
 - Support multiple marketplaces per seller account.